Feed The Deer, Not The Varmints!

 Dealing With Larger “Varmints”

-Bear reaching for food
+bear reaching for food

 Varmints aren’t only the small animals such as squirrels or raccoons, bears are also classified as one.